moodlehq/moodle-docker/README.md

 * Mailhog is listening on `http://localhost:8000/_/mail` to view emails which Moodle has sent out.
 * The admin `username` you need to use for logging in is `admin` by default.
 You can customize it by passing `--adminuser='myusername'`

-## Use containers for running behat tests for the mobile app
+## Use containers for running behat tests for the Moodle App

-In order to run Behat tests for the mobile app, you need to install the [local_moodlemobileapp](https://github.com/moodlehq/moodle-local_moodlemobileapp) plugin in your Moodle site.
+In order to run Behat tests for the Moodle App, you need to install the [local_moodlemobileapp](https://github.com/moodlehq/moodle-local_moodlemobileapp) plugin in your Moodle site.
 Everything else should be the same as running standard Behat tests for Moodle.
 Make sure to filter tests using the `@app` tag.

 The Behat tests will be run against a container serving the mobile application, you have two options here:

-1. Use a docker image that includes the application code.
-You need to specify the `MOODLE_DOCKER_APP_VERSION` env variable and the [moodlehq/moodleapp](https://hub.docker.com/r/moodlehq/moodleapp) image will be downloaded from docker hub.
+1. Use a Docker image that includes the application code.
+You need to specify the `MOODLE_DOCKER_APP_VERSION` env variable and the [moodlehq/moodleapp](https://hub.docker.com/r/moodlehq/moodleapp) image will be downloaded from Docker Hub.
+You can read about the available images in [Moodle App Docker Images](https://docs.moodle.org/dev/Moodle_App_Docker_Images) (for Behat, you'll want to run the ones with the `-test` suffix).

-2. Use a local copy of the application code and serve it through docker, similar to how the Moodle site is being served.
+2. Use a local copy of the application code and serve it through Docker, similar to how the Moodle site is being served.
 Set the `MOODLE_DOCKER_APP_PATH` env variable to the codebase in you file system.
 This will assume that you've already initialized the app calling `npm install` and `npm run setup` locally.

 For both options, you also need to set `MOODLE_DOCKER_BROWSER` to "chrome".